fluent/fluent-bit-docs/pipeline/inputs/process-exporter-metrics.md

 [Prometheus Node Exporter](https://github.com/prometheus/node_exporter) is a popular way to collect system level metrics from operating systems, such as CPU / Disk / Network / Process statistics.
 Fluent Bit 2.2 onwards includes a process exporter plugin that builds off the Prometheus design to collect process level metrics without having to manage two separate processes or agents.

-The initial release of Process Exporter Metrics refers a process group level collector to collect metrics available from [the 3rd party implementation of Prometheus Process Exporter](https://github.com/ncabatoff/process-exporter) and we plan to expand them over time if needed.
+The Process Exporter Metrics plugin implements collecting of the various metrics available from [the 3rd party implementation of Prometheus Process Exporter](https://github.com/ncabatoff/process-exporter) and these will be expanded over time as needed.

 **Important note:** Metrics collected with Process Exporter Metrics flow through a separate pipeline from logs and current filters do not operate on top of metrics.